 Despite its temperature tolerance, if you want to grow a sapodilla tree in a less than semi-tropical area, it would be prudent to either grow it in a greenhouse or as a container plant that can be moved to a protected area in case of inclement weather.
 If such weather occurs, the tree may also be covered with sheeting to aid in protection.

 This evergreen fruit bearer hails from the family of Sapotaceae in the genus of Manilkara with a calorie rich, easy-to-digest fruit.
 The sapodilla fruit is sand colored with a skin similar to a kiwi but without the fuzz.
 The interior pulp is of young sapodilla fruit is white with a heavy concentration of sticky latex, called saponin.
 The saponin abates as the fruit ripens and the flesh subsequently turns brown.
-The inside of the fruit contains 3-10 inedible seeds at the center.
+The inside of the fruit contains three to 10 inedible seeds at the center.

 A good reason to grow a sapodilla tree is its excellent source of nutrition within the fruit, which is composed of fructose and sucrose and is rich in calories.
 The fruit also contains vitamins such as vitamin C and A, folate, niacin and pantothenic acid and minerals like potassium, copper, and iron.
 It is rich in antioxidant tannins too and purported to be useful as an anti-inflammatory and a virus, “bad” bacteria and parasite fighter.
 Sapodilla fruit has also been used as an anti-diarrheal, hemostatic, and hemorrhoid aid.